Does Stress Make Fibromyalgia Worse?

 The exact link between cortisol, stress and fibromyalgia is unclear.
 However, scientists believe that an underlying dysfunction in the way the brain communicates with the adrenal glands is to blame.

-This article will explore psoriatic arthritis and fibromyalgia and look at the links.
-Read on to learn about the connections.
+This article will explore fibromyalgia bone pain and health and strategies to help maintain it.
+Read on to learn more.

 Does Stress Make Fibromyalgia Symptoms Worse?